It seems we can’t find what you’re looking for. Perhaps searching can help.

 Abstract:

 This session will explore different challenges associated with medical imaging in low resource settings.
 MRI, X-ray/CT and ultrasound image requirements will be compared with one another, as well as issues of data transmission and interpretation.
+The different potential roles of AI in image acquisition, processing and diagnosis will be a common theme throughout.

 Organiser & chair: Stefan Wijnholds (Chair) & Kazunori Akiyama